thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	05:19:54 PM 10 08 --> some error with following having username shraddha.kapoor.sweet
 -	04:54:54 PM 10 08 --> some error with following having username angelinajolie143
 -	04:49:10 PM 10 08 --> posted with username realshrutihaasan
 -	04:48:43 PM 10 08 --> posted with username priyanka.chopra143